FHantke/brave-browser-wiki/Web-Compatibility-Exceptions-in-Brave.md

 This is a list of URL patterns that we have had to intentionally exclude from tracking protection due to site features breaking and user complaints.
 Note that these sites are not allowed access to third party cookies/storage.

-We're in the process of adding options to control these exceptions as outlined in the "Summary of the plan"section of [this issue](https://github.com/brave/brave-browser/issues/3475).
+We're in the process of adding options to control these exceptions as outlined in the "Summary of the plan" section of [this issue](https://github.com/brave/brave-browser/issues/3475).

+## Filter lists

 ### Facebook login buttons